holistics/custom-chart-library/README.md

 > [!NOTE]
 > We welcome contributors to this library!
 >
-> Don't forget to share your chart templates on [Holistics Community](https://community.holistics.io/) so other community members can see it.
+> Don't forget to share your templates on [Holistics Community](https://community.holistics.io/) so more people can see it, too.

 A collection of Holistics Custom Charts Templates